wgilreath/zing/README.md

 # Zing - the Zero packet Ping network utility

 Zing is a lightweight, zero packet utility similar to ping, that provides similar functionality as the ubiquitous ping network utility.
+The Zing network utility was published in Linux magazine for December 2022 Issue 265/2022 as "Zing Me" here: https://www.linux-magazine.com/Issues/2022/265/Zing#article_i5

 Features
 ========